BBC Radio Humberside: Studio facilities

 BBC Radio Humberside has studios at Queen's Court, Queen's Gardens in Hull.
-The station also has a second studio, which is situated in the Grimsby Institute for Higher Education.
+The station also has a second studio, in the Grimsby Institute for Higher Education.

-In 2016 BBC Radio Humberside's studios were refurbished as part of the ViLoR programme.
+In 2016, BBC Radio Humberside's studios were refurbished as part of the ViLoR programme.

 Technical

-BBC Radio Humberside broadcasts to East Yorkshire and North Lincolnshire on 95.9 FM (High Hunsley), DAB, Freeview TV channel 721, and online via BBC Sounds.
+BBC Radio Humberside broadcasts to East Yorkshire and North Lincolnshire on 95.9 FM (High Hunsley), DAB, Freeview TV channel 713, and online via BBC Sounds.

-The FM transmitter, between Beverley and South Cave 500 ft. up on the Yorkshire Wolds is quite powerful over the relatively flat surrounding area being heard clearly in most of South Yorkshire as well.
-The signal reaches right across to the highest point of the M62 near junction 22 with the A672, the highest point of the A66, much of Lincolnshire, and as far south as Nottingham on the M1, near the Trowell service station and Newark.
+The FM transmitter, is located between Beverley and South Cave 500 ft up on the Yorkshire Wolds is quite powerful over the relatively flat surrounding area.

 The DAB signals come from the Bauer Humberside 10D multiplex from three transmitters at Cave Wold (most powerful, three miles south of High Hunsley, and a BT microwave transmitter, Buckton Barn, near Bridlington, and Bevan Flats in Grimsby.
 There is no FM transmitter on the south bank, but there is a DAB transmitter in Grimsby.
 AM broadcasts ended in January 2018.

 Jingles

-In the past BBC Radio Humberside have used David Arnold Music for their Jingles.
+In the past, BBC Radio Humberside have used music by David Arnold for their jingles.
 The first package was written by Paul Hart and performed by Royal Philharmonic Orchestra.
-As of August 2005, the station began using a custom made package featuring the BBC Philharmonic Orchestra, it was produced by S2blue in Staffordshire.
-BBC Radio Humberside were responsible for its artistic commissioning and for the eventual shape and construction of the idents.
-The package was re-sung for BBC Radio Nottingham and the instrumental versions were used on BBC Radio Merseyside.
-The package was topped up in late 2006 to introduce the "Great Place for a Great Station" strap-line and to freshen the set up.
-In autumn 2008 a further refresh was introduced with new sings for key daytime programmes and presenters.
-In 2010 the idents package was completely refreshed by S2Blue, introducing new rhythm tracks to the 2005 package, new instrumentation across the whole set and a raft of new cuts, all keeping the same memorable logo.
+In August 2005, the station began using a custom-made package with the BBC Philharmonic Orchestra, produced by S2Blue in Staffordshire.
+BBC Radio Humberside were responsible for its artistic commissioning and for the eventual shape and construction of the jingles.
+In 2010, the package was completely refreshed by S2Blue, introducing new rhythm tracks to the 2005 package and new instrumentation across the whole set.

-David Reeves was the station sound producer with Katy Noone and Neil Rudd providing many of the voiceovers.
+David Reeves was the station sound producer with Katy Noone and Neil Rudd providing many of the voice-overs.

 Travel news

-BBC Radio Humberside carries travel bulletins every 30 minutes (every 15 minutes during Breakfast and Drive) from INTRIX Travel Media, also used by commercial stations including KCFM and community station West Hull FM.
+BBC Radio Humberside carries travel bulletins every 30 minutes (every 15 minutes during Breakfast and Drive) from INRIX Travel Media.
 Regular traffic presenters include Wayne Foy, Nick Robbins and Ed Sheppard.